-- We will accept a newly-wed spouse free of underwriting if they give us a copy of the marriage certificate or proof that the marriage was registered.
+- We will accept a newlywed spouse free of underwriting if they give us a copy of the marriage certificate or proof that the marriage was registered.
 This includes a civil union and customary marriages or a marriage under the tenets of any religion.
-We must receive the marriage certificate or proof of registration of the marriage within three months of the date of the registered marriage or civil union, and within three months from the start date of the spouse's membership as a dependant. - When a member adds a common-law spouse, we will apply underwriting. - For the second spouse of a member under a customary union or a union recognised as a marriage by any religion or custom, we need a copy of both marriage certificates or proof that both marriages were registered.
+We must receive the marriage certificate or proof of registration of the marriage within three months of the date of the registered marriage or civil union.
+We need the certificate within three months from the start date of the spouse's membership as a dependant.
+The application date must be within three months from the date of marriage. - When a member adds a common-law spouse, we will apply underwriting. - For the second spouse of a member under a customary union or a union recognised as a marriage by any religion or custom, we need a copy of both marriage certificates and proof that both marriages were registered.
 To avoid underwriting, we will need the proof within three months of the date of the registered marriage or civil union, and within three months from the start date of the spouses' membership as dependants.
+The application date must be within three months from the date of marriage.